syncfusion-content/blazor-docs/blazor/common/state-persistance.md

 ---
 layout: post
 title: State Persistance in Blazor - Syncfusion
-description: Check out the documentation for State Persistance support in the Syncfusion Blazor Components.
+description: Check out the documentation for State Persistence supported components and properties in the Syncfusion Blazor Components.
 platform: Blazor
 component: Common
 documentation: ug
 ---

-# State Persistence
+# State Persistence of Syncfusion Blazor Components

 The Syncfusion Blazor library supports persisting a component's state across page refreshes or navigation.
 To enable this feature, set the `EnablePersistence` property to `true` to the required component.
 This will store the component's state in the browser’s `localStorage` object on-page `unload` event.
 For example, persistence has been enabled to the grid component in the following code.